What are the benefits of studying abroad?

 To feel at home in a foreign country, it usually helps to have a certain grasp of the native language.
 However, German knowledge is not required.
-Your child will learn this in our German courses that are offered on three different levels: beginner, intermediate and advanced.
-The language of instruction is English and the ISU team as well as the host families speak English.
+The language of instruction is English and the ISA team as well as the host families speak English.

-Our programs combine academic seminars with intensive German language instruction.
-Learning German in an intercultural setting will not only be a lot of fun, but will also help you get the most out of your child’s time in Germany.
+Learning about the German language in an intercultural setting will not only be a lot of fun, but will also help you get the most out of your child’s time in Germany.
 As an additional benefit, living with a host family will give one great opportunity to put what one has learned into practice outside the classroom and boost the language skills beyond what one would be able to achieve through coursework alone.

-How much does it cost to participate in the International Summer University?
+How much does it cost to participate in the International Summer Academy?

 Included in the fee are:

-- Cultural Program (Excursions to Eisenach and/or Frankfurt, Opening- and Closing Ceremony, etc.)
+- Cultural Program (Excursions to Frankfurt, Opening- and Closing Ceremony, etc.)